misakiudon/Light.vn-wiki-en/english/tutorials/productivity_tips.md

 At the start or end of any scene, add
 - `clear`

-This will make sure all artifacts from previous scenes are cleared, keeping your current scene deterministic every run.
+This will make sure all artifacts from previous scenes are cleared, thus
+- makes your current scene deterministic every run
+- keeps your game's resource usage to the bare minimum

 ## Explore textAutoWait